Michael J. Carter

 INTRODUCTION

-Dr. Carter has been at CSULA since 1990 and served as Coordinator of the School Based Family Counseling Program (MFT+PPS/CWA) graduate program from 1991-2016.
-In addition, he is primarily responsible for teaching the Family Counseling Clinical Courses (COUN 5200, 5210,5230 and 5289) and serves as the Director of CSULA's Counseling and Assessment Clinic.
+Dr. Carter has been at CSULA since 1990 and serves as an Associate Professor and Co-Coordinator of the School-Based Family Counseling Program (MFT+PPS/CWA) graduate program.
+In addition, he is primarily responsible for teaching the Family Counseling Clinical Courses (COUN 5200, 5210,5230 and 5289) and serves as the Director of Cal State LA's School-based Family Counseling Clinic.
 Dr. Carter received his Ph.D. in Educational Psychology at UCLA, has been a licensed Marriage and Family Therapist since 1984 and is a Credentialed School Psychologist and School Counselor.
 His research interests are in the area of School-Based Family Counseling and has published numerous articles in this area.
-He has served as the Chair of the CCOE School as A Whole (SAW) three times and is on the Advisory Board of Directors of Centros de Ninos y Padres.
+He has served as the Chair of the CCOE School as A Whole (SAW) three times and is an appointed member of the California State Department of Education Student Mental Health Policy Workgroup, which advises the State Superintendent on mental health issues for students.
 He is a lucky husband and fortunate father of three children.
 He also loves to play basketball.

 TEACHING INTERESTS